 Permanent Resident vs Citizen

-Permanent Resident and Citizen are the status a person holds in the country he/she lives.
-Permanent resident, as the name implies, refers to a citizen of another country who immigrates to the US permanently with the intent of living and working in the US.
-Citizen on the other hand is a person who has been born in the US.
+Permanent Resident and Citizen are two different status of an individual in a country he/she lives, but there exist only a few differences between permanent resident and citizen when it comes to the privileges attached to each.
+However, the difference between permanent resident and citizen is an important topic to discuss since immigration is a common occurrence in the present days.
+Permanent resident, as the name implies, refers to a citizen of another country who has immigrated to the country of concern permanently with the intent of living and working in that country.
+Citizen, on the other hand, is a person who has been born in the country of concern or has been awarded citizenship in that country.
 It is clear from these two arrangements that there are clear distinctions between a permanent resident and a citizen of the country.
-Let us understand the differences between these two terms.
+Let us understand the differences between these two terms with more information.

 A permanent resident still remains the citizen of the country he hails from and owes allegiance to that country.
 A permanent resident is not allowed to vote in general elections.
 A permanent resident can work in the country of concern, but he cannot hold a job in a government office.
 The law is stricter in the case of a permanent resident, and there is even a provision for the deportation of the permanent resident, if he commits a serious crime.
 Let us say, a permanent resident commits an act of terrorism.
 After committing this crime, in general, the person serves prison.
 But, it is also possible that the permanent resident is stripped of his status and deported back to the country where he or she came from.